lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 ##### Teach the Law

-Any Levite given this assignment will be ready to satisfy the spiritual hunger of the people in case it arises (if a 7 is rolled).
+Any Levite given this assignment will be ready to satisfy the spiritual hunger of the people in case it arises (see "Cast Lots" below).

 ##### Sing Praises

 Any Levite given this assignment will raise the morale of the troops in the field, making them more effective.

 One Levite singing praises has the same effect as one soldier fighting in a battle.

-##### Pray for Spirituality

-Any Levite given this assignment will aid your progress in receiving a spiritual blessing.

-One Levite praying for a spiritual blessing will increase the spiritual prayer meter by one each turn.
+When you keep score at the end of your turn, you can decide in which battle you want to score the extra points.

-##### Pray for Conquest
+##### Pray for Direction and Blessings

-Any Levite given this assignment will aid your progress in receiving a conquest blessing.
+Any Levite given this assignment will aid your progress in receiving a blessing.

-One Levite praying for a conquest blessing will increase the conquest prayer meter by one each turn.
+One Levite praying for a blessing will increase the prayer meter by one each turn.

-##### Seek Direction

-Any Levite given this assignment will be ready to receive additional divine direction, should it appear (if a 2 or a 12 is rolled).
+Once the prayer meter is maxed out, the player may choose a random blessing card from either the Conquest Blessings or the Spiritual Blessings.
+Then, the meter is reset to the beginning.

-If direction appears when you have at least one Levite seeking direction, you draw a "Direction" card.
+If you have at least one Levite praying when direction appears (see "Cast Lots" below), you draw a "Direction" card and follow the instructions on it.

-##### Update Your Tribe Card!

-For every one Levite praying for a conquest blessing or a spiritual blessing, move the target prayer meter up by one.

 #### 2. Cast Lots